SlimBeji/Fullstack/backend-axum/README.md

 | `make axum-debug`         | Run `debug.rs` inside /bin.
 Used to debug in development              |
 | `make axum-seed`          | Run `seed.rs` inside /bin.
 Used to seed the DB in development         |
 | `make axum-dump`          | Run `dump.rs` inside /bin.
 Used to dump the DB in development         |

+## 🦀 Migrations

+For the other backends, the standard migration workflow consists of using a tool that reads the model entities, generates a diff between those entities and the current database state, and applies the changes.
+Unfortunately, **SeaORM** is not mature enough to offer this feature natively, and **Atlas** has no compatibility with Rust — it cannot generate SQL schemas from SeaORM entities.

+Because of this limitation, a different approach was taken: each model is represented by two files — _my_model.rs_ containing the SeaORM entity struct, and _my_model.sql_ containing the desired SQL schema.
+Atlas then diffs the SQL files against the current database state and generates the migration scripts.

 ## 📌 Notes